barbe_generative_diary

 Types and Manufacturers of Pen-Plotters

 Common pen plotters include flatbed T-type, H-type, and drum models.
-The following manufacturers currently sell pen plotters that can be used with drawing machines.
+I have selected the following drawing machines that are currently available for purchase.

 AxiDraw by Evil Mad Scientist